george-hawkins/arf-drone/README.md

 * FUC-3 - upgrade cable.
 * SPC (smart port converter).

 It's always good to be able update the firmware of any given component and the FUC-3 is needed for doing this with FrSKY products.
 Upgrading the receiver isn't just a good idea - it may be required, see the [warning](https://pixhawk.org/peripherals/radio-control/frsky#receivers) in the pixhawk.org section covering FrSKY receivers.

-The SPC is needed in two quite different situations - it's needed to connect the upgrade cable to the older style connector of the D4R II and when using the X8R receiver it's needed for adapting the FUL-1 to connect the receiver to the flight controller.
+The SPC is needed in two quite different situations - it's needed to connect the upgrade cable to the older style connector of the D4R-II and when using the X8R receiver it's needed for adapting the FUL-1 to connect the receiver to the flight controller.

 Connecting the telemetry output of the flight controller to the receiver is optional - the receiver simply forwards the telemetry information to the receiver which can then display it to the user on its small LCD screen.

-Note: the FUL-1 is not a special purpose component, it's a completely generic component and many other manufacturers produce something similar - it just performs the task of converting TTL to RS232 (see [here](https://www.sparkfun.com/tutorials/215) for more information), something that's needed in many situations.
+Note: the FUL-1 is not a special purpose component, it's a completely generic and many other manufacturers produce something similar - it just performs the task of converting TTL to RS232 (see [here](https://www.sparkfun.com/tutorials/215) for more information), something that's needed in many situations.

 Telemetry kit
 -------------